multitudes/42-C-for-Embedded-systems/README.md

 10 Best Questions for Would-be Embedded Programmers.
 (Very entertaining to read and study outside of a interview environment.)

+I found this pdf in the slack chammel of my school and I found it super interesting.
+I think this is the beauty of C. You never stop learning new things.
+I was used to C as being compiled on 64 bit machines and many embedded systems dont have that.
+I put the question first and then the answers at the bottom.
+If you know where thiese questions come from pls let me know.
+Happy reading!

 # Preprocessor Questions

 ## Question 1